-The Institute of Intercultural Study and Research is a center of study dedicated to the education and growth of the people of Chiapas.
+The Institute of Intercultural Study and Research (INESIN) is a center of study dedicated to the education and growth of the people of Chiapas.
 INESIN is a civil-society organization that strives to contribute to the construction of peace in Chiapas through promotion of interreligious and intercultural dialogue in projects focusing on topics such as prevention of domestic violence, positive conflict transformation, migration, personal spiritual growth, Biblical translation, and strengthening Chiapanecan communities.
 We also work to unite a group of people committed to the advancement of studies related to holistic human development and the social, economic, historical and environmental context of Chiapas in order to analyze daily life, education, family, religion and work.

 Their vision is that theirs would be a society in which religious and cultural diversity enriches their coexistence through bonds of justice, respect, tolerance and solidarity.
 INESIN does not believe or claim that all denominations should become one or lose their unique identities.
 They believe that diversity itself is a tangible and varied manifestation of God’s grace.
 Their mission is to contribute to the construction of peace in Chiapas through promotion of interreligious and intercultural dialogue.
 They promote relationships based on peace, tolerance and respect between Christian denominations through inter-confessional dialogue and encounter in their courses and workshops.
 They recognize their differences and learn that they can work in harmony to achieve common objectives such as promoting justice and working towards peace.